anagha-google/spark-on-gcp-s8s/README.md

 # Serverless Spark on GCP

-This repository contains a hands on lab with multiple modules and covers serverless Spark on GCP powered by Dataproc.
+This repository contains a hands on lab with multiple modules and covers serverless Spark on GCP powered by Cloud Dataproc.

 ### Audience
 The intended audience is Google Customer Engineers but anyone with access to GCP can try the lab modules just as well.